ndtoan96/ouch.yazi/README.md

 ```

 ### Compression
-For compession, add this to your `keymap.toml`:
+For compression, add this to your `keymap.toml`:

 ```toml
 [[mgr.prepend_keymap]]